hp15aug/springboot-email-reply/Readme.md

 ---

-**Made with ❤️ by Burn using React, Spring Boot, and Google Gemini AI**
+**Made with ❤️ using React, Spring Boot, Google Gemini AI, and Chrome Extensions**